fbpx

 As with most foods, coffee is a healthy beverage when consumed in moderation.
 The Dietary Guidelines for Americans recommends no more than five cups a day or on average 400 mg of caffeine.
 Another reason for moderate consumption is because too much, especially after mid-day, could interfere with getting a good night’s sleep and may create feelings of anxiety.

-Optimizing the benefits of coffee
+Optimizing the Benefits of Coffee

 While coffee has many health benefits, adding refined sugar, artificial sweeteners, and/or creamers add calories and create an unhealthy beverage.